MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

   1. Use the slider to reduce the value of **Degree of Parallelism**.
 The default value is 50; reducing the parallelism here will increase the runtime of the flow, so we suggest gradually lowering the number.

-## Which license should I assign to the user that's running the Flows ?
+## Which license should I assign to the user that's running the CoE Starter Kit flows?

 The pre-requisite for installing the CoE Starter Kit is that the user installing it has a Power Automate Per User license, or for flows to be covered with a Per Flow license - often a combination of these licenses is required to successfully run the CoE Starter Kit.
 The combination depends on factors like how many resources (apps, flows, environments) you have in your tenant, how many makers you have, and how often new resources are created and modified.
 Different Power Automate license types will have different API Limits and enforcements - if your license type is not sufficient, the flow may get throttled or run for a long time.
 Use the following guide to identify which license to pick.